How to Become an Ordained Minister in Oregon

 One of our more popular packages in Oregon is the Classic Wedding Kit.
 Although ministers are generally not required to register in the state of Oregon, it's possible the county clerk will ask you to present proof of your ordination.
 Keep in mind that the couple may also like see your ordination credentials.
 To place your order, simply log in to your ULC account and select the materials from our online catalog.
 As requested by the county clerks, please try to place your order well in advance of the wedding to avoid complications.

-How to Get a Oregon Marriage License
+How to Get an Oregon Marriage License

 Licenses are issued by the County Clerk's office, and will be picked up by the couple.
 As a minister, it's your responsibility to understand how marriage licenses work in Oregon and its individual counties.
 For example, if the couple plans to get a Bend marriage license, you should double-check if there are any rules specific to Deschutes County.

 In the state of Oregon, the license is valid for 60 days.
 There is a mandatory 3-day waiting period between the time it is picked up, and when the ceremony can be legally performed.
-Lastly, the signed marriage license must be returned to the issuing office within 10 days of the ceremony.
+Lastly, the signed marriage license must be returned to the issuing office within 5 days of the ceremony.

 How to Perform a Wedding